-Sunny weekend mornings need yummy breakfasts and this is the type of recipe that doesn’t really matter if you add a little bit too much or too little of anything.
+Sunny weekend mornings need yummy breakfasts and this is the type of recipe for easy French toast that doesn’t really matter if you add a little bit too much or too little of anything.
 We usually use leftover potato bread from either Macrina Bakery or Tom Douglas, but I’ve even used sliced bread and it wasn’t horrible.
 And when you’re cooking with kids, it’s often the process and good toppings that make a yummy breakfast because you’re flying by the seat of your pants anyways.

 The other day the kids asked me to make this, but I told them they needed to make it themselves.
 5-year olds can do most of the mixing/getting/cracking but I still do the frying pan part or heavily supervise them and let them attempt flipping.